Gas-fired power plant: Greenhouse gas emissions

 Relatively efficient gas-fired power stations – such as those based on combined cycle gas turbines – emit about 450 g of per kilowatt-hour of electricity generated.
 This is about half that of coal-fired power stations but much more than nuclear power plants and renewable energy.
 However, the more flexible simple-cycle turbines have a significantly higher emissions intensity, frequently as high as 670 g of CO_{2} per kWh, and some older gas turbines can have emissions intensities comparable with even the most emissions intensive coal power stations.

 However, full Life-cycle emissions of gas-fired power stations is increased by methane emissions from gas leaks associated with gas production and distribution pipelines as well as from significant venting of waste CO_{2} after amine gas treating if carbon capture and storage is employed.

 Carbon capture

 Very few power plants have carbon capture and storage.

 Hydrogen

 Gas-fired power plants can be modified to run on hydrogen, and according to General Electric a more economically viable option than CCS would be to use more and more hydrogen in the gas turbine fuel.
 Hydrogen can at first be created from natural gas through steam reforming, or by heating to precipitate carbon, as a step towards a hydrogen economy, thus eventually reducing carbon emissions.
 However others think low-carbon hydrogen (such as natural hydrogen) should be used for things which are harder to decarbonize, such as making fertilizer, so there may not be enough for electricity generation.

 Economics

-New plants

-Sometimes a new battery storage power station together with solar power or wind power is cheaper in the long-term than building a new gas plant, as the gas plant risks becoming a stranded asset.